Name: Swati Anand

 Q3.
 What is your fondest memory of life at Middlesex?

 We had 18 hour days for 2 years, which included our jobs, classes and coursework.
 There were no weekends per se.
 MBA is an intensive course that tests your limits.
 Strangely, I did not feel any exhaustion at the time, nor recall it today.
 What I do remember is how engaging the experience was and the sense of purpose it provided.
 Interacting with peers from across industry lines revealed just how little we know and how cocooned we are in our own world.
 At the end of the course, you wish there was some way the routine continued.

 Q4.
 What one piece of advice would you give to a prospective student interested in studying at Middlesex?

-Stay clued in and at pace from day one.
+Stay clued up and at pace from day one.
 Cherish each moment because you will miss it when it is over.
-Also value the overall learning and not small failures, because it is not so much about what you learn in class, rather what you can apply outside of it for life.
+Also value the overall learning and don’t focus on small failures, because it is not so much about what you learn in class, but what you can apply practically.
 Someone rightly said that you think the world is waiting for you and all doors will open at the end of the course.
 They do not.
 It is all about what you gain as an individual rather than the degree itself.

 Q5.
 Where has your professional life taken you since graduation?

-I quit my job immediately after graduation, and began working again only in 2014.
+I quit my job immediately after graduation and began working again only in 2014.
 Today I manage Learning & Development and Quality Assurance at the hotel Dusit Thani Dubai.
-During the break I focussed on some personal priorities, and learned more about management in 2 years of not working than I did during 10 years of work experience.
+During the break I focused on some personal priorities and learned more about management in the 2 years of not working than I did during 10 years of work experience.
 This was also the time where all the theory from the program was put to practical use.

 Q6.
 Can you give an example of a time when you put the things you learned at Middlesex to practical use?